 For non-divers wishing to cool off in the heat of the summer a snorkel tour in Cabo Pulmo is one of the best in the area.
 At cabo pulmo dive with a tornedo of Jacks, snorkel next to sea lions, visit a beach popular with turtles and swim above beautiful soft coral reefs.
 Join us to Cabo Pulmo

 Espiritu Santo Island, La Paz.

 This island is one of the most beautiful in the whole of the Sea of Cortez.
 It was declared an UNESCO biosphere reserve in the 90’s.
 You can visit an old pearl farm, a huge frigate colony and lunch on one of the world’s top ten most beautiful beaches (Travel Magazine 2016).
 For water enthusiasts you can snorkel at some amazing snorkel spots and see turtles, tropical fish families and rays.
-This is a full day trip from Cabo.
+This island tour is a full day trip from Cabo.